syncfusion/blazor-docs/src/dropdown/listbox/drag-and-drop.md

----
-title: "ListBox drag and drop"
-component: "ListBox"
-description: " ListBox supports drag and drop with in single listbox and between two listboxes."
----

 # Drag and drop

 The ListBox has support to drag an item or a group of selected items and drop it within the same listbox or into another listbox.